 Lumbar puncture (spinal tap) – A procedure used to withdraw a small sample of cerebrospinal fluid from around the lower lumbar (low back) spinal cord.
-This fluid can be subsequently analyzed for abnormal cells and proteins.
+Doctors analyze this fluid to look for abnormal cells and proteins.

-Malignant – Malignant tumors are cancerous and capable of spreading from one site in the body to another, usually via the bloodstream, in a process called metastasizing.
+Malignant – Cancerous tumors that are capable of spreading from one site in the body to another, usually via the bloodstream, in a process called metastasizing.

 Meningioma – Generally, a benign tumor that develops from the meninges — the thick, strong membranes that cover the brain.

 Metastatic tumor – A tumor arising from cancer cells that originate elsewhere in the body and travel to a new area of the body through the bloodstream.